Freelance Writing Markets Paying $1000 Per Article or More

 Gray's Sporting Journal

 Gray's Sporting Journal accepts freelance submissions on sporting topics such as shooting / hunting and angling / fishing.
 They publish seven times per year, with four themed issues covering fly fishing, upland bird hunting, big game hunting, and their "Expeditions and Guides Annual."
 They're open to a wide range of word counts, but prefer shorter to too long (12,000 is okay if necessary, but 3000 is preferable, and 1500 words preferable even to that).
 In addition to articles and yarns (750-1500 word campfire tales -- can be factual or fiction), they also accept poetry up to 1000 words.
 They pay $600-1250 for features, $600 average for yarns, and $100 for poems.
+Longer "expeditions" travel pieces run 2500-3000 words and pay $850-1000 plus $75 for each picture published.

 High Country News

-High Country News is a nonprofit news magazine covering the Western U.S. They pay $.50 - 1.50 per word, with a kill fee of 25%.
-They accept in-depth news and analyses from 800-2100 words, features of 2800+ words, and 750-800 word essays paying a flat rate of $400.
+High Country News is a nonprofit news magazine covering the Western U.S. They pay $.50 - 1.00 per word.
+They accept in-depth news and analyses, features, short-form reported stories, and essays about life in the West.

 Model Railroad Hobbyist